Shaurya-ey/SANJAYA-LINK/README.md

 ## Features

 ## Why I Made This Project
-I was searching a solution for telemetery of data for my upcoming Drone and Model Rocketry ideas, after researching a lot i found out a guide on Blueprint website on make your own custom LoRa Puck.
+I was searching a solution for telemetery of data for my upcoming **Drone** and **Model Rocketry** ideas, after researching a lot i found out a guide on Blueprint website on make your own custom LoRa Puck.
 Then i got deep into that and after researching a lot i found it intresting and do-able, and decided to learn something new.

+# 2.Layouts

-## Layouts
+## Schematics
 <img width="947" height="652" alt="Schematic" src="https://github.com/user-attachments/assets/8c92dd71-45e3-4e95-a76a-ea5a56a42677" />

+## PCB

+# 3. BOM (Bill Of Materials)

 | Item | Description | Quantity | Total Price (USD) | URL |
 |------|------------|----------|-------------------|-----|